 “Our life is frittered away by detail.
 Simplify, simplify.” – Henry David Thoreau

 We have more information coming at us than ever before, and sometimes this can be overwhelming.
-Too much information can influence our thoughts and prevent us from thinking creatively.
-Additionally, this can make it hard to find an original idea amid everyone else’s.
-So shut down the information by stepping away and quieting the chaos around you.
-Find some quiet and let your mind generate ideas naturally.
+Too much information can bombard us and prevent us from thinking creatively.
+Additionally, this can make it hard to find an original idea amid everyone else’s (not to mention it’s intimidating to take creative risks while listening to highly successful creative people share their stories).

 7. Surround Yourself with Creative People.

 “You can’t use up creativity.
 The more you use, the more you have.” – Maya Angelou.

 Creativity is contagious, so they say.
 In fact, according to ScienceDaily, “Leaders can imbue their subordinates with confidence and creativity just by setting an example themselves.”